-- 7.2 In terms of the need for housing, it is relevant to have regard to paragraph 47 of the National Planning Policy Framework (NPPF) which states: "When considering planning applications for housing local planning authorities should have regard to the government's requirement that they boost significantly the supply of housing and meet the full objectively assessed need for market and affordable housing in their housing area so far as is consistent with policies set out in the National Planning Policy Framework (NPPF) para 47'. - 7.3 The government also requires housing applications to be considered in the context of the presumption of sustainable development.
-Relevant policies for the supply of housing cannot be considered up-to-date if the local planning authority cannot demonstrate a five-year supply of deliverable site (para 49 of NPPF). - 7.4 The Council has embarked on a review of its Local Plan and accepts that the housing target in its Core Strategy and Policies DPD-Feb 2009 of 166 dwellings per annum is significantly short of its latest objectively assessed need of 552-757 dwellings per annum (Para 10.42 Strategic Housing Market Assessment Runnymede and Spelthorne Nov 2015).
-On the basis of its objectively assessed housing need the Council is unable to demonstrate a five-year supply of deliverable sites. - 7.5 Para 14 of the NPPF stresses the presumption in favour of sustainable development and that proposals which accord with a development plan should be approved without delay.
+- 7.2 When considering planning applications for housing local planning authorities should have regard to the government's requirement that they boost significantly the supply of housing and meet the full objectively assessed need for market and affordable housing in their housing area so far as is consistent with policies set out in the National Planning Policy Framework (NPPF) para 47. - 7.3 The government also requires housing applications to be considered in the context of the presumption of sustainable development.
+Relevant policies for the supply of housing cannot be considered up-to-date if the local planning authority cannot demonstrate a five-year supply of deliverable site (para 49 of NPPF). - 7.4 The Council has embarked on a review of its Local Plan and accepts that the housing target of 166 dwellings per annum set out in its Core Strategy and Policies DPD-Feb 2009 is significantly below the objectively assessed need of 552-757 dwellings per annum (Para 10.42 Strategic Housing Market Assessment Runnymede and Spelthorne Nov 2015).
+In September 2017, the government produced a consultation paper on planning for the right homes in the right places which included proposals for a standard method for calculating local authorities' housing need.
+A figure of 590 dwellings per annum for Spelthorne was proposed by the application of this new approach.
+The draft methodology has yet to be formally adopted by the Government and therefore the figure is still provisional.
+Nevertheless it provides the most recent calculation of objectively assessed housing need in the Borough and is therefore the most appropriate for the Council to use in the assessment of the Council's five-year supply of deliverable sites. - 7.5 In using the new objectively assessed need figure of 590 as the starting point for its calculation of it five year supply it must be borne in mind that this does not represent a target as it is based on unconstrained need.
+Through the Local Plan review the Borough's housing supply will be assessed in light of the Borough's constraints which will be used to consider options for meeting need.
+The Council has now published its Strategic Land Availability Assessment which identifies potential sites for future housing development over the plan period. - 7.6 The sites identified in the SLAA as being deliverable within the first five years have been used as the basis for a revised 5-year housing land supply figure.
+Using the draft OAN figure of 590 for the five year period from 1 April 2019 to 31 March 2024 the Council is satisfied that it can demonstrate a five year supply of deliverable housing sites. - 7.7 Para 14 of the NPPF stresses the presumption in favour of sustainable development and that proposals which accord with a development plan should be approved without delay.
 When the development plan is absent, silent or relevant policies are out of date, permission should be granted unless 'any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against policies in the Framework taken as a whole or specific polices in this Framework indicate development should be restricted.'
-This application must be considered having regard to the above requirements of Para 14 of the NPPF."
-In addition, the draft NPPF (March 2018) also states that 'where the policies which are most important for determining the application are out-of-date, granting permission unless: i). the application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole'
+This application must be considered having regard to the above requirements of Para 14 of the NPPF.